Greenock cruise terminal on the River Clyde, Scotland

 Q: What's the best use of a day in Greenock?

 A: Train to Glasgow.
-Visit Kelvingrove Museum (FREE, world-class), Glasgow Cathedral, and walk through the city center.
+Visit Kelvingrove Museum (free, world-class), Glasgow Cathedral, and walk through the city center.
 Or book a tour to Loch Lomond for Highland scenery.
 Both are better uses of time than staying in Greenock.

 Q: Are there organized tours from Greenock?

 A: Yes — to Glasgow, Edinburgh, Loch Lomond, Stirling Castle, and combinations.
 Convenient but more expensive than independent travel by train.
+Prices range from $60 to $150 per person depending on the destination and duration.

 Until I have sailed this port myself, these notes are soundings in another's wake.
 This guide draws from published accounts, fellow cruisers, and careful research — but it does not yet carry the weight of my own anchor.
 I am working my way through the world's cruise ports, one by one, to write what I see with my own eyes and feel with my own heart.
 This page awaits that day.